Student-centric advice and objective recommendations

 Essay question #1

 “Brown’s Open Curriculum allows students to explore broadly while also diving deeply into their academic pursuits.
-Tell us about any academic interests that excite you, and how you might use the Open Curriculum to pursue them while also embracing topics with which you are unfamiliar.
+Tell us about any academic interests that excite you, and how you might pursue them at Brown.
 (200-250 words)”

 Through your research you should have discovered that Brown has something called an Open Curriculum.
 Essentially, there are not the stereotypical core classes that need to be completed at Brown but rather a more flexible and personalized curriculum.
 There is no set core class list that you must take.
 Meaning, if you don’t enjoy reading English literature, you may not have to take an English Lit class.